Have you ever looked for something to buy online and then ads for that same thing would pop up everywhere? Well, that’s because of trackers.

 For example, the European Union issued the ePrivacy Directive – also known as Cookie Law – which establishes provisions for the protection of the electronic privacy of EU-based users.
 Though the Cookie Law was first enforced in 2002, it still applies today, complementing the GDPR.

-As we explained in the paragraph above, not all trackers are advertising trackers.
+As we explained in the paragraph above, not all trackers are advertising ones.

 Let’s take cookies, for instance.